 Hip Pain Q & A

 Hip pain can be caused by arthritis, injury or pinched nerves to cancer and various other problems like osteoporosis.
 Sometimes hip pain can be referred to the thigh or groin area.

 What types of conditions can cause hip pain?

-The more conventional ways to diagnose hip pain are X-rays, CT scans, or MRI scans.
-However, Associated Pain Specialists can save the patient time and money by utilizing the latest state of the art technology known as VisionScope imaging.
-This advanced form of diagnostic imaging uses the arthroscopic techniques to provide high-definition images of the inside of your hip.
+Hip pain can be diagnosed through conventional methods such as X-rays, CT scans, or MRI scans.
+However, Associated Pain Specialists can also save the patient time and money by utilizing an advanced form of diagnostic imaging using arthroscopic techniques to provide high-definition images of the inside of your hip.

 Exercise is one of the best ways to improve hip function and reduce pain.
 It helps you to recover your range of motion and builds strength in the muscles around your hips.
 Without exercise joints get weaker and stiffer, making pain worse and causing further loss of function.

 A few common solutions for hip pain relief are over the counter medications, prescribed medications, physical therapy, or hip injections.
 The one type of injection used for treating hip pain contains powerful anti-inflammatory steroid medication as well as a local anesthetic.

 The local anesthetic numbs the pain for short-term immediate relief while the steroid medication provides longer relief sometimes lasting several months.